 You should also use caution when buying supplements and herbs.
 Many aren’t regulated, which means they may contain additional ingredients not listed on the labels.
 Ask your doctor to recommend reputable brands and avoid purchasing supplements online.

-The following herbs and supplements have been shown to have varying degrees of success for the treatment of ED:
+The following herbs and supplements have been to have varying degrees of success for the treatment of ED:

 - Asparagus racemosus